This rapid dry heat cooking method is done in an oven with the heat source above the food.

 What is sautéing-dry heat cooking?

-A cook removes green vegetables from boiling water and places them into an ice bath for a few seconds.
-This process is called ____________ and is done in order to ___________ the cooking process.
+In this moist cooking process, a cook removes green vegetables from boiling water and places them into an ice bath for a few seconds to stop the cooking process.

-This describes the difference between sautéing and pan frying.
+This describes the difference between deep frying and pan frying.

-This cooking method is often used for delicate items such as seafood or eggs.
+This moist heat cooking method is often used for delicate items such as seafood or eggs.